johanhenriksson/zinterface/README.md

 - Type check return values
 - Respect const pointers

-and on top of that you might want some utility such as
+and on top of that you might want some utilities such as

 - Support for optional methods
 - Allow users to define custom fields and methods on the interface type